budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 I may keep separate boards for individual projects or ongoing lists, but I keep one board that I call "Planning" as THE board I use to manage my daily life.

-Within that board I keep the following boards:
+Within that board I keep the following lists:

 - **Inbox**: Have a place to throw stuff so you don't have to think about it when it hits you.
 Try to keep empty this when you do your daily reviews.

 - **Today**: This is the list that the cards on the other lists eventually flow to.
 When I review my boards (which is often the night before), I look at everything and ask "what do I need to work on today"?